apache/flink/docs/apis/programming_guide.md

 interface can be implemented by input formats and functions to tell the API explicitly about their return type.
 The *input types* that the functions are invoked with can usually be inferred by the result types of the previous operations.

+#### Object reuse behavior

+Apache Flink is trying to reduce the number of object allocations for better performance.

+By default, user defined functions (like `map()` or `groupReduce()`) are getting new objects on each call (or through an iterator).
+So it is possible to keep references to the objects inside the function (for example in a List).

+User defined functions are often chained, for example when two mappers with the same parallelism are defined one after another.
+In the chaining case, the functions in the chain are receiving the same object instances.
+So the the second `map()` function is receiving the objects the first `map()` is returning.
+This behavior can lead to errors when the first `map()` function keeps a list of all objects and the second mapper is modifying objects.
+In that case, the user has to manually create copies of the objects before putting them into the list.

+Also note that the system assumes that the user is not modifying the incoming objects in the `filter()` function.

+There is a switch at the `ExectionConfig` which allows users to enable the object reuse mode (`enableObjectReuse()`).
+For mutable types, Flink will reuse object instances.
+In practice that means that a `map()` function will always receive the same object instance (with its fields set to new values).
+The object reuse mode will lead to better performance because fewer objects are created, but the user has to manually take care of what they are doing with the object references.

 [Back to top](#top)